sudara/basic-macos-keychain-action/README.md

 ### Additional Considerations with self-hosted Runners

-Be warned: GitHub self-hosted runners run as your local user on your local machine.
+Be warned: GitHub self-hosted runners run as the your local user on your local machine.

 This GitHub action creates _temporary_ keychains, one keychain per job attempt.